Pandaw River Cruises

 WHATS INCLUDED

-Cruise Price Includes: 1 flight Paro to Guwahati and Bhutan Visa fee.
-Transfers, hotels and meals off ship as noted.
+Cruise Price Includes: 1 flight from flight from Guwahati to Bagdogra, 1 flight Paro to Guwahati and Bhutan Visa fee, Transfers, hotels and meals off ship as noted.
 Meals onboard your ship from lunch on embarkation to breakfast before disembarkation, transfer to/from Ship, entrance fees, guide services (English language), gratuities to crew, main meals, local mineral water, jugged coffee, teas & tisanes plus our India complimentary drinks package

 Meals Included: Breakfast, Lunch & Dinner is included on your Pandaw cruise.
 Land tour includes meals as follows; Day 1: Dinner at your hotel, Day 2: Breakfast, Lunch & Dinner, Day 3: Breakfast, Lunch & Dinner, Day 4: Breakfast, Lunch & Dinner, Day 5: Breakfast, Lunch & Dinner, Day 6: Breakfast at hotel, Day 15: Breakfast & Dinner, Day 16: Breakfast & Dinner, Day 17: Breakfast.